KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 Documentation for the GL_EXT_debug_printf extension can be found [here](https://github.com/KhronosGroup/GLSL/blob/main/extensions/ext/GLSL_EXT_debug_printf.txt)

-There is a validation layer test that demonstrates the simple and programmatic use of Debug Printf.
-It is called "NegativeDebugPrintf.BasicUsage" and is in `tests/unit/debug_printf.cpp` in the Vulkan-ValidationLayers repository.
+There are many validation layer tests that demonstrates the simple and programmatic use of Debug Printf.
+See `tests/unit/debug_printf.cpp` in the Vulkan-ValidationLayers repository.

 Earlier implementations implicitly included stage specific built-in variables such as `gl_InvocationID`, `gl_VertexID` and `gl_FragCoord` in Debug Printf messages.
 This functionality has been removed because it made Debug Printf unusable in shader modules that defined entry points for multiple pipeline stages.
 If necessary, you can add these values to your printf statements explicitly.
 However, you must then make sure that the printf statement can only be executed from a pipeline stage where the built-in variable is available.